AhsanulBariRomi/ahsanul-bari.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Md.
 Ahsanul Bari (Romi).
 I have completed B.Sc. in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
-After graduation, I have been serving <a href="https://www.dutchbanglabank.com/"> Dutch Bangla bank Ltd </a> as an IT Developer.
-My research interests include, but are not limited to, Deep Learning, Machine Learning, Metaheuristic Algorithms.<br /></div>
+After graduation, I have been serving the IT Development Division of <a href="https://www.dutchbanglabank.com/"> Dutch Bangla bank Ltd </a> as an Software Developer.
+My research interests include, but are not limited to, Data Science, Deep Learning, Metaheuristic Algorithms.<br /></div>

 I Served AUST CSE Society as <b> General Secretary </b> and later as <b> Vice President.</b>
 For more info please go through the [Activities](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/activities/)<br />

-**For additional information, please see the [CV](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/cv/).**
+**For additional information, please chack out my [CV](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/cv/).**

 ## Recent News